Homeschooling: Answering Your Questions (Part Two)

 What should I teach?

-Most states suggest 180 days of instruction.
-Most states require an attendance record to be kept on file each year of homeschooling.
-Bear in mind, homeschooling a few children takes far less time than what’s usually needed to teach a class of twenty-five students.
+Bear in mind, homeschooling a few children takes far less time than what’s typically needed to teach a class of twenty-five students.

 It’s imperative to research and follow the laws of your state.